No business enjoys bringing its workforce bad news. Redundancy is just that.

 Read our guide and get yourself up to speed on this more agreeable alternative.

-Voluntary redundancy is more likely to send your ex-staff away with a good feeling than compulsory redundancy would.
+The latter is more likely to send your ex-staff away with a good feeling than compulsory redundancy would.

-If you wrote in your contractual terms that you'll seek volunteers in a redundancy situation before any compulsory redundancies, you must stick to this obligation.
+If you wrote in your contractual terms you'll seek volunteers in a redundancy situation before any compulsory redundancies, you must stick to this obligation.

-Voluntary redundancy rights
+Your employees’ voluntary redundancy rights

 If one of your staff decides to volunteer for redundancy, they can get statutory redundancy pay as long as they have at least two years' continuous service with you.

-If they agree in a cordial way, bonus points.
 There's more chance of an ex-employee having good things to say about your company if they've left on good terms.

 Packages vary from business to business.
 You could offer a week's pay for each year of service.
 Or, you might offer something more lucrative—for instance, six months' pay.
 Or, even a full year's pay.